BoundaryFinder

 The Short Answer

 T-marks showing fence ownership were recorded in original conveyance deeds when plots were first sold.
 When those properties were later registered at HM Land Registry, the T-mark wording was only transferred into the title register if the conveyance deed expressly referred to it and the solicitor specifically requested the transfer.
 In the vast majority of cases, this step was not taken.
 The T-marks remained in the paper deed — and were never registered.
-For millions of properties, they are gone from the accessible public record entirely.
+For millions of properties, they are no longer easy to recover from the accessible public record.

 This is not a Land Registry error.
 It is a consequence of how the 1925 registration system was designed — and how it was operated in practice by the legal profession for over 65 years.